-GA James et al. 10)

-- cystic fibrosis The lungs of individuals with cystic fibrosis are colonized and infected by bacteria from an early age.
-These bacteria, which often spread amongst individuals with CF, thrive in the altered mucus, which collects in the small airways of the lungs.
-Over time, both the types of bacteria and their individual characteristics change in individuals with CF. In the initial stage, common bacteria such as Staphylococcus aureus and Hemophilus influenzae colonize and infect the lungs.
-Eventually, however, Pseudomonas aeruginosa (and sometimes Burkholderia cepacia) dominates.
-Once within the lungs, these bacteria adapt to the environment and develop resistance to commonly used antibiotics.
-Pseudomonas, which are rarely seen in people that do not have cystic fibrosis.
-11) Infection by the bacterium Pseudomonas aeruginosa is the main cause of morbidity and mortality among patients with cystic fibrosis.
-12). - endocarditis Inflammation of the smooth membranes which line the inside of the heart is caused by a complex biofilm composed of both bacterial and host components.
-13) - inner ear infections The majority of ear infections are caused by biofilm bacteria.14) These infections, which can be either acute or chronic, are referred to collectively as otitis media (OM).
+GA James et al. 10) patients with cystic fibrosis.
+12) - expection of large colonies, known as "mucoid" Pseudomonas, which are rarely seen in people that do not have cystic fibrosis.
+11) Infection by the bacteria by bacteria mortality among - endocarditis Inflammation of the smooth membranes which line the inside of the heart is caused by a complex biofilm composed of both bacterial and host components.
+13). - inner ear infections The majority of ear infections are caused by biofilm bacteria.
+14) These infections, which can be either acute or chronic, are referred to collectively as otitis media (OM).
 They are the most common illness for which children visit a physician, receive antibiotics, or undergo surgery in the United States.
 It appears that in many cases recurrent disease stems not from re-infection as was previously thought and which forms the basis for conventional treatment, but from a persistent biofilm....
 [The discovery of biofilms in the setting of chronic otitis media represents] a landmark evolution in the medical community's understanding about a disease that afflicts millions of children world-wide each year and further endorses the emerging biofilm paradigm of chronic infectious disease.
 Garth Ehrlich, PhD